Ralph — AI Guide Dog

 - Object detection & pathfinding enhancements

-- Wired and tested power delivery circuitry
+- Wired and tested power delivery circuit

-- Debugged motor control and power delivery issues using a multimeter
+- Debugged motor control and power delivery issues using a Multimeter

 - Assisted with hardware-software integration and debugging